MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Age-Based Replacement

 Instead of always replacing the worst expression, the algorithm always replaces the oldest.
-This prevents the population from prematurely converging and ensures newer ideas get a chance to develop.
+This technique is called "age-regularized evolution" and is supposed to prevent the population from prematurely converging (as can happen in traditional tournament selection where you simply replace the worst expression) and ensures newer ideas get a chance to develop.

 ## Search Dynamics and Temperature